tonyg/squeak-actors/time.md

  - the result of `someSlowRequest`, if that method returns a value before the timeout fires;

- - a `BrokenPromise`, if the called actor terminates abnormally before the timeout fires; or
+ - a signalled error, if the called actor terminates abnormally before the timeout fires; or

  - the result of the timeout handler block, if the timeout fires